|** MOUSEOVER THE

 The Stratford actor never wrote a play,

-Oh no. Kit Marley (known as “Marlowe”) wrote
+No way.
+Kit Marley (known as “Marlowe”) wrote

 Four centuries ago the words we quote